wacncontent/CustomizeTool/output/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

-# .NET web app in Azure Websites with New Relic application performance management
+# .NET web app in Azure with New Relic application performance management

-This guide describes how to add New Relic's world-class performance monitoring to your web app in [Azure Websites](/documentation/services/web-sites/).
+This guide describes how to add New Relic's world-class performance monitoring to your web app in [Azure Web App](/documentation/services/web-sites/).
 We'll cover the fast and simple process to add New Relic to your application and introduce you to some of New Relic's features.
 For more information about using New Relic, see [Using New Relic](#using-new-relic).